New Spacecraft Propulsion

 grade colored-coded Teflon® insulated stranded wiring; solid-state switching with

-optical-encoder cams controlling the four SSR's and all panel lighting is done
+optical-encoder cams controlling the four solid state relays (SSR's) and all panel lighting is done

 with efficient LED's.
 Carriages and mainframe have ± acceleration sensors with